Phonological Awareness Description

 What Does the Lack of Phonemic Awareness Look Like?

-- group words with similar and dissimilar sounds (mat, mug, sun)
+- group words with similar sounds (bun, sun)

-- detect and manipulate sounds within words (change r in run to s).
+- manipulate sounds within words (change r in rush to b).

 Phonemic Awareness research says: